elucian/bee/syntax/overview.md

 **Notes:**
 * Method declaration is using ":" after name to indicate no result;
 * Method with no parameters do not require empty brackets ();
-* Method calls do not require brackets () for no argument or single argument;
+* Method calls do not require brackets () for single argument;
 * Multiple arguments can be enumerated only with brackets (arg1, arg2...);
-* A method can not be used in expressions except assign expressions;
+* A method can not be used in expressions except unpacking expressions;
-* A method can have side-effects or output parameters;
+* A method can have output parameters or side-effects;
 * We can interrupt a method prematurely using "exit" keyword.

 ## References